-No. The use of R-410A in any unit that it is not specifically designed for can damage the air conditioning unit or cause it to malfunction.
-A full system replacement is necessary to transition to R-410A eventually.
+No. R-410A in any unit requiring R-22 can damage the air conditioning unit or cause it to malfunction.
+A complete system replacement is necessary to transition to R-410A.

 Also, we feel the need to stress; you cannot use R-410A in an R-22 unit.
 The two compounds are entirely incompatible and will result in severe damage to your air conditioning unit and potentially your property.

-Due to the phase-out of the manufacturing of R-22 and R-22 air conditioner unit production, R-410A systems are much more cost-effective than their outdated counterparts.
+Due to the phase-out of R-22 and R-22 air conditioner unit production, R-410A systems are much more cost-effective than their outdated counterparts.
+Plus, you will not have to spend as much money on nagging repairs.
 There are also opportunities for rebates through your utility company when purchasing a high-efficiency system.

-How Can ServiceOne Help?
+How can ServiceOne help?